brittonlaroche/MongoDB-Demos/Stitch/blog/README.md

 6. [Embed an Org Chart tutorial](https://github.com/brittonlaroche/MongoDB-Demos/edit/master/Stitch/charts-google)
 7. [Host your application tutorial](https://github.com/brittonlaroche/MongoDB-Demos/edit/master/Stitch/hosting)

 The blog tutorial is located in the MongoDb stitch tutorials here: [blog tutorial](https://docs.mongodb.com/stitch/tutorials/blog-overview/).
-If you want to go directly to the source code you can get that [here](blog.html) save the file to your hard drive and replace ('your-app_id') with the application id specified in your stitch console.
+If you want to go directly to the source code you can get that [here](blog.html) cut and past teh code into a text editor of your choice and replace ('your-app_id') with the application id specified in your stitch console.
+Save the file to your hard drive and double click it to bring the file up in your browser.

 If you have not created a stitch application then you should either complete the blog tutorial or jump to the [Atlas Triggers and Functions: Employee tutorial](https://github.com/brittonlaroche/MongoDB-Demos/edit/master/Stitch/employee/)